iRail/tip-skip/README.md

 In general there are two general thought processes; buying via one's mobile phone or buying for a phone from a computer at distance.

-Currently NMBS, De Lijn and Parking tickets are taken in to consideration.
+Currently NMBS, De Lijn and parking tickets are taken in to consideration.